pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 writes).
 Readers will *always* be able to read transactionally atomic sets of data items from non-failing replicas; however, depending on the desired availability, reads may not be the most "up to date" set that is available on some servers.
-The way to look at this trade-off is as follows:</span>
+One way to look at this trade-off is as follows:</span>
 <ol class="footnote">
 <li>You can achieve linearizability and